Small Talk (American game show): Speed Round

 In the speed round, contestants predicted immediately after selecting a child rather than after a clue had been revealed.
-Additionally, no majority bonus was awarded, and the questions pertained to general knowledge (e.g., "What is poison ivy?") or performing a physical skill (e.g., "Do you know how to use chop sticks?").
+Additionally, no majority bonus was awarded, and the questions pertaining to general knowledge (e.g., "What is poison ivy?") or performing a physical skill (e.g., "Do you know how to use chopsticks?").
 In this round, each correct answer was worth 60 points.
 The player with the most points won the game, $500, and advanced to the bonus round for an additional $1,000.

 If the game ended in a two-way tie, the winner of a coin toss executed before the show played the first available child.
 If the contestant predicted correctly, he/she won, otherwise, their opponent won the game.

 Bonus Round

 The host posed one final question to which all of the children earlier responded.
 Lights randomly flashed around the children and the champion selected a child by hitting a button on their podium.
 After a child was selected, the contestant again attempted to predict the child's response.
-Correctly predicting three responses before making three mistakes earned the champion an additional $1,000.
+During the first three weeks, correctly predicting three responses before making three mistakes earned the champion an additional $1,000.

-During weeks four through seven, the contestant was only permitted two mistakes before the bonus round ended instead of three.
-During weeks eight through thirteen, different questions were posed to each child, and the contestant attempted to predict responses as before without making two mistakes to win.
+After the first three weeks, the contestant was only permitted two mistakes before the bonus round ended instead of three.
+During weeks eight through thirteen, different questions were posed to each child, and the contestant attempted to correctly predict three responses as before without making two mistakes to win.